By Todd Kalman

 Finally, incentivize renewals instead of new business to motivate sales teams to do what’s right for the customer.

 Many organizations offer higher commission rates on new business.
 We recommend incentivizing renewals instead.
-By increasing commission on renewals, you will encourage sales staff to present the right products and strategies and actually follow through on their execution.
-This approach proactively reduces customer attrition rates by giving sales teams a concrete reason to deliver on their promises and outperform the competition.
+Increasing commission on renewals will encourage sales staff to present the right products and strategies and follow through on their execution.
+This approach proactively reduces customer attrition by giving sales teams a concrete reason to deliver on their promises and outperform the competition.